pilotmoon/popclipweb/site/privacy.md

 Some features of my apps require an internet connection.
 I do not want to be responsible for storing sensitive data, and so my apps are designed to avoid sending data to my own servers wherever possible.
-None of my apps send any data away from your device, except as described below or where otherwise explicitly indicated within the app.
+None of my apps send any data away from your device except as described below or where otherwise explicitly indicated within the app.

 ### Extensions